-- Provide students with the concepts, frameworks and models to source, analyze and fund impact investments across asset classes and impact themes. - Introduce students to the theoretical basis for impact investing, e.g. externalities, financial and social trade-offs, systems analysis, market failures and blended value investing. - Provide access to current industry-specific resources including industry experts and research. - Introduce students to theories of change and impact evaluation frameworks and how these can supplement traditional risk and return models.
+- Provide students with the concepts, frameworks and models to source, analyze and fund impact investments across asset classes and impact themes. - Introduce students to the theoretical basis for impact investing, e.g. externalities, financial and social trade-offs, systems analysis, market failures, shared value and blended value investing. - Provide access to current industry-specific resources including industry experts and research. - Introduce students to theories of change and impact evaluation frameworks and how these can supplement traditional risk and return models.
 How can social and environmental impact be evaluated and used to drive future investment decisions? - Analyze the effectiveness of the range of impact tools and tactics currently available to impact investors.
-These include direct and fund investments, guarantees and credit enhancements, the role of subsidy, screening and shareholder engagement. - Map impact investing opportunities against existing product offerings and explore the gaps.
+These include direct and fund investments, guarantees and credit enhancements, the role of subsidy, positive and negative screening and shareholder engagement.
+In which situations do these models succeed and where might they fail? - Map impact investing opportunities against existing product offerings and explore the gaps.
 What lessons and structures can be applied from traditional capital markets to impact investing? - Understand the segmentation and distinct roles of specific impact investors: institutional (pension funds, foundations and endowments), corporations, public sector (multi-laterals, federal, state, local), high net-worth and family offices, and retail investors.
-Who are these investors and how do they approach impact investment decisions? - Explore the role of funds, fund managers and other intermediaries and vehicles in impact investing.
+Who are these investors and how do they approach impact investment decisions? - Explore the role of funds, fund managers and other intermediaries and vehicles in impact investing. - Provide student teams the opportunity to create and structure new impact investment vehicles that meet the sector and financial requirements of specific investors.
+Students will map the existing investment landscape and develop new impact investment products.